BrandonXu6106/obsidianpublish/content/posts/aigc/bft-json-crdt.md

 CRDT stands for conflict-free/commutative/convergent replicated data type.
 Funnily enough, there is no strong consensus on what the C actually stands for[^2].
 Regardless of the name, the tldr; is the same:

-[^2]: NB: there is actually two main subtypes of CRDTs. [[CRDT#Operation-based|CmRDTs]] or commutative replicated data types are based off of exchanging messages which contain single operations. [[CRDT#State-based|CvRDTs]] or convergent replicated data types send their whole state.
+[^2]: NB: there is actually two main subtypes of CRDTs. [[../../thoughts/CRDT.md#Operation-based|CmRDTs]] or commutative replicated data types are based off of exchanging messages which contain single operations. [[../../thoughts/CRDT.md#State-based|CvRDTs]] or convergent replicated data types send their whole state.
 They are also sometimes called operation-based and state-based CRDTs respectively.
 The rest of this blog post assumes CRDT to mean operation-based CRDTs.

 - You can write and read from your local copy of the data without needing to coordinate with other peers
 - Over time, all nodes converge to the same state by sending each other state modifications/updates they have performed on their local data